-- 1. This is an appeal to the Tax Appeals Commission ("the Commission") brought by ("the Appellant") under sections 195(6) and 949I of the Taxes Consolidation Act 1997 ("the TCA 1997"), against a failure by the Revenue Commissioners ("the Respondent") to make a determination under section 195 of the TCA 1997 in relation to book ("the Work"). - 2.
-On 12 July 2024, the Commission notified the Appellant and the Respondent that the Commissioner intended to adjudicate on this appeal without a hearing and informed the parties that they could request a hearing within 21 days of that notification.
-Neither of the parties has objected or requested a hearing.
+1. This is an appeal to the Tax Appeals Commission ("the Commission") brought by ("the Appellant") under sections 195(6) and 949I of the Taxes Consolidation Act 1997 ("the TCA 1997"), against decisions of the Revenue Commissioners ("the Respondent") to refuse to make determinations under section 195 of the TCA 1997 in relation to two works: (collectively "the Works").

+2. On 11 November 2024, the Commission notified the Appellant and the Respondent that the Commissioner intended to adjudicate on this appeal without a hearing and informed the parties that they could request a hearing within 21 days of that notification.
+Neither of the parties objected or requested a hearing of the appeal.
 Accordingly, this appeal is adjudicated without a hearing, under section 949U of the TCA 1997.